kamora/PHPCodeGuide/README.md

 ### 5. Constants

-* MUST be all uppercases
+* MUST be all uppercased
 * MUST be separated by underscores

 #### &#10006; Incorrect